 - 1.1.
-My full name is Jonathan Smith.
-I am a partner at Bruton Knowles, a firm of chartered surveyors with the head office at Olympus House, Quedgeley, Gloucester GL2 4NF.
-The firm operates from some 12 offices throughout England and Wales and I am based in the Gloucester office. - 1.2.
-I am a member of The Royal Institution of Chartered Surveyors (RICS) having qualified in 1996 and a Fellow of the Central Association of Agricultural Valuers.
-I attended the Rural Estate Management course at the Royal Agricultural University. - 1.3.
-I have worked for Bruton Knowles since 1998 and in the last 12 years I have worked predominantly within the field of compulsory purchase and compensation.
-I have acted for a number of acquiring authority clients and claimants affected by projects including Compulsory Purchase Orders, Development Consent Orders and Transport & Works Act Orders (TWAO). - 1.4.
+My full name is Nigel Billingsley.
+I am an equity partner at Bruton Knowles, a firm of chartered surveyors with the head office at Olympus House, Quedgeley, Gloucester GL2 4NF. - 1.2.
+I am a member of The Royal Institution of Chartered Surveyors (RICS) having qualified in 1990 and an RICS registered valuer.
+I obtained a BSc Degree in Minerals and Estates Management from Sheffield Polytechnic in 1988 and was awarded a post graduate diploma in Urban Studies from Northumbria University in 1992. - 1.3.
+I have worked for Bruton Knowles since 2004 and have practiced predominantly within the field of compulsory purchase and compensation.
+In November 2016 Bruton Knowles were appointed to undertake property services work in support of the Network Rail (Essex and Others Level Crossing Reduction) Order (TWAO).
+Presentation of evidence at Public Inquiry into the TWAO is included as part of the instruction. - 1.4.
 In 2015 Bruton Knowles tendered for inclusion on the Network Rail Property services framework and was successful.
-The areas of work covered by the tender included compulsory purchase and Bruton Knowles was awarded a commission to undertake property support services in respect of the Anglia Level Crossing Reduction Programme.
+The areas of work covered by the tender included compulsory purchase and Bruton Knowles was awarded a commission to undertake property support services in respect of the Anglia level crossing reduction program.
 The award was made under the auspices of the framework contract in November 2016.